Skip to main content

 How Much Does Probate Cost in Florida?

-Complete fee breakdown for all Florida probate types by county
+Complete fee breakdown for all Florida probate options

 Court filing fees, attorney costs, timelines, and additional expenses